 The Exponential Family

-In the previous part, we saw that certain likelihood-prior pairs such as Binomial-Beta and Normal-Normal produce posteriors in the same family as the prior.
+In the previous chapter on Bayesian statistics, we saw that certain likelihood-prior pairs such as Binomial-Beta and Normal-Normal produce posteriors in the same family as the prior.
 This is not a coincidence.
 These distributions all belong to the exponential family, a unified framework that encompasses the vast majority of distributions used in statistics and machine learning including the Bernoulli, Poisson, Normal, Gamma, and Dirichlet distributions, and many others.

 The exponential family is fundamental for three reasons: